-- 1 Continuing pain as defined in section 16.5e, Paragraph 1, AMA5 (p495) - 2 Must report at least one symptom relating to the affected part in each of the following four categories:
+1 Continuing pain as defined in Paragraph 1, section 16.5e, AMA5 (p495)

+2 Must report at least one symptom relating to the affected part in each of the following four categories:

-Sensory (usually persistent):
+Sensory: (usually persistent)

+Persistent hypoaesthesia

-- Persistent hyperaesthesia (to include hyperalgesia) - Mechanical allodynia
+Mechanical allodynia

-Motor/trophic (usually persistent):
+Motor/trophic: (usually persistent)

-- · Decreased range of joint motion
+Decreased range of joint motion

-- Motor changes weakness, wasting

-- Trophic changes hair, nails, skin
+Motor changes - weakness, wasting Trophic changes - hair, nails, skin

 Vasomotor (often intermittent):

-- Temperature asymmetry

-- Skin colour changes
+Temperature asymmetrySkin colour changes

-- Skin colour asymmetry
+Skin colour asymmetry

 Sudomotor (often intermittent):

+• Oedema

+Sweating increase or decrease

+Sweating asymmetry

-- Diffuse oedema in the region affected by CRPS - Sweating increase or decrease - Sweating asymmetry - 3 At the time of assessment at least one physical sign must be elicited in the affected part in each of the following four categories:
+3 At the time of evaluation at least one physical sign must be elicited in the affected part in each of the following four categories:

-Sensory:
+Sensory: Evidence of:

-- Hyperaesthesia to sensory stimulus (to include hyperalgesia) - Mechanical allodynia
+• Hypoaesthesia to sensory stimulus

+Mechanical allodynia to deep somatic pressure and/or joint movement

-Motor/trophic:
+Motor/trophic: Evidence of:

-- · Joint stiffness and decreased passive motion
+Joint stiffness and decreased passive motion

-- Motor weakness
+Motor weakness

-- Wasting

-- Motor dysfunction tremor, dystonia
+WastingMotor dysfunction - tremor, dystonia

-- Trophic changes hair, nails, skin
+• Trophic changes - hair, nails, skin

-Vasomotor:
+Vasomotor: Evidence of:

+Temperature asymmetry

-- Temperature asymmetry >2 degrees - Asymmetric skin colour changes
+Asymmetric skin colour changes

-Sudomotor:
+Sudomotor: Evidence of:

+Oedema

+Sweating asymmetry

-- Diffuse oedema in the region affected by CRPS - Sweating asymmetry - 4 There is no other diagnosis that better explains the signs and symptoms.
+4 There is no other diagnosis that better explains the signs and symptoms.

-3.53 CRPS I and II are to be assessed as follows:

-- Apply the diagnostic criteria for CRPS (Table 3.3). - If the criteria in each of the sections 1, 2, 3 and 4 in Table 3-3 are satisfied, the diagnosis of CRPS may be made. - To rate the impairment, allocate 1 point to each physical sign present and observed at the time of assessment from section 3 of Table 3.3.
-Total the points allocated and apply Table 3.4 below to determine the class.
+- 3.48 CRPS I is to be assessed as follows: - Apply the diagnostic criteria for CRPS I (Table 3.3). - If the criteria in each of the sections 1, 2, 3 and 4 in Table 3-3 are satisfied, the diagnosis of CRPS I may be made. - Follow the procedure outlined in AMA5 (p496), noting that there is no multiplier used, and that the figures you determined from Table 16-10a represent LEI %.